EbiEga/ega-metadata-schema/docs/json_browser/markdowns/ega-3-properties-minimal-public-attributes-describing-an-individual.md

 https://github.com/EbiEga/ega-metadata-schema/tree/main/schemas/EGA.individual.json#/properties/minimal_public_attributes
 ```

-Among all fields describing an individual, some may contain identifiable metadata and thus be private.
-Nevertheless, there are three basic attributes that every individual should contain (even if they are unknown): subject id, biological sex and phenotype.
+Among all attributes describing an individual, some may contain identifiable metadata and thus must be private.
+Nevertheless, there are three required attributes (even if they are unknown): subject id, biological sex and phenotype.
 These shall be displayed and queryable.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------ |